benrod407/backend-interview-task/README.md

     ```bash
     go run .\test-client\test-client.go
     ```
-3. This will trigger calls to the server, displaying logs of those request and responses.
-The calls include: checking the current like count of users, send new decisions to the server and displaying the users who like a specific user_id.
+3. This will trigger calls to the server, displaying logs of those requests and responses.
+The calls include: checking the current like count of users, sending new decisions to the server and displaying the users who like a specific user_id.

 More useful commands to manage the project DB and containers